sequentialread/pow-captcha/README.md

  4. When the Captcha is complete, its JavaScript will fire off a callback to your JavaScript (usually used to enable the submit button on the form)
  5. When the form is submitted, your web application submites the captcha result to the captcha HTTP API for validation

+# What is Proof of Work?

+Proof of Work (PoW) is a scheme by which one computer can prove to another that it expended a certain amount of computational effort.

+PoW does not require any 3rd party or authority to enforce rules, it is based on mathematics and the nature of the universe.

+PoW works fairly well as a deterrent against spam, a PoW requirement makes sending high-volume spam computationally expensive.

+If you want to read more or see a concrete example, see [](What is Proof of Work?
+Extended Concrete Example)

 # Sequence diagram

 ![sequence diagram](readme/sequence.png)